by Adam Brown BScPT

-Anosmia is the complete loss of the sense of smell.
-Dysosmia refers to a partial loss of the sense of smell.
+Anosmia refers to a complete loss of the sense of smell.
+Dysosmia is a partial loss of the sense of smell.
 It occurs for a variety of reasons including head injury, sinus infection or other viral infections.
 Since late 2020 the incidence of anosmia has increased dramatically because it is a frequent complication of COVID-19 infection.
 There are thousands of documented reports of patients experiencing partial or full loss of smell and taste following a COVID-19 infection.

 Are Smell Disorders A Big Problem?